kminartz/kminartz.github.io/_pages/about.md

   <dt>Sep 14, 2023</dt>
   <dd>

-  Our paper "Efficient detection of multivariate correlations with different correlation measures" has been accepted for publication in the VLDB Journal.
-The work will be online soon!
+  Our paper <a href="https://link.springer.com/article/10.1007/s00778-023-00815-y">"Efficient detection of multivariate correlations with different correlation measures"</a> has been accepted for publication in the VLDB Journal!

   </dd>